 Earlier I wrote about exceptionalism in politics.
 The reverse of exceptionalism is typicality.
 Can we say what countries in the world are most typical politically, ie, by the standards that political scientists focus on?
 By one quick calculation I came up with Guyana as the world’s most typical place and by another Montenegro.
 Others at the top of the list aren’t exactly favorites of political scientists, which is to say that they aren’t studied much.
-Taking a closer look at them, however, may give us a better sense of what really matters and overturn some commonly held preconceptions.
+This may be an important form of selection bias in how we think about politics.

 Let me backtrack to how I came up with these rankings.